alexwardcodes/Project2-RateMyCatApp/README.md

 ### Stage 8: Testing functions

 We tested functions repeatedly as we went along and got each other to test these to ensure we weren't missing any bugs.
+Using lots of console.logs to track the data  we were receiving from functions and our API calls to the database, we were able to spot errors and resolve these.
 We iterated through functions a few times to get them just right before implementing them in the master branch.
+We also checked the database to ensure our API calls were adding, updating and deleting data correctly.

 ### Stage 9: Styling